Morodok Techo National Sports Complex

-The Morodok Techo National Sports Complex (ពហុកីឡដ្ឋានជាតិមរតកតេជោ) is a sports complex in Phnom Penh, Cambodia which is set to host the 2023 Southeast Asian Games.
+The Morodok Techo National Sports Complex (ពហុកីឡដ្ឋានជាតិមរតកតេជោ) is a sports complex in Phnom Penh, Cambodia which hosted the 2023 Southeast Asian Games.

 History

 Cambodian Prime Minister Hun Sen in August 2012 approved the creation of an inter-ministerial committee to manage the construction of the Morodok Techo National Sports Complex in a 94 ha lot in Phnom Penh.
 Parts of the Boeung Pong Peay lake were reclaimed for the construction of the facility.
 According to the National Olympic Committee of Cambodia, the sports complex would be the country's first "modern multipurpose and international standard sports facility".
 Costing around $200 million, the sports complex's construction which began in April 2013 was funded by the Chinese government.
 The sports complex is meant to be the main venue of the 2023 Southeast Asian Games.

 Phase 1 of the complex's construction was completed on April 4, 2017 with the inauguration of the Indoor Stadium and Aquatics Center.
 It also marked the beginning of phase 2 which saw the groundbreaking ceremony for the National Stadium.